RoboGeek123/RoboGeek123.github.io/_posts/2019-04-15-Multi-Effects-Pi-dle-Board.md

 Ever since I first discovered the Raspberry Pi microcomputer, I’ve been fascinated with tinkering with them for projects.
-For a $35 microcomputer, they are surprisingly robust and powerful and are capable of many different tasks and uses as I’ve mentioned in (LINK) previous posts.
+For a $35 microcomputer, they are surprisingly robust and powerful and are capable of many different tasks and uses as I’ve mentioned in previous posts.
 Needless to say, I’ve always wanted to try to build a budget-friendly DIY guitar effects/ amp simulator pedalboard.
 Similar to other pedalboards on the market, the pedal board would be able to switch between a number of custom programmed effects and tones.